MikeyA-yo/ay-ts/README.md

 # AY Language Compiler

 ## Introduction
-AY is a simple, custom programming language designed for experimentation and learning.
-This compiler translates AY programs into JavaScript, allowing you to run your AY code in any JavaScript environment.
+AY is a simple, custom programming language designed for experimentation, simplicity, customization, quick scripting and learning.
+This compiler translates AY programs into JavaScript, allowing you to run your AY code in any JavaScript server side environment.

 ## Installation